ashish-patwal/Moe-Lua-Daemon/README.md

 # Basic Info

 -  A lua daemon for fetching information from listen.moe using websocket through python websocket script.
+-  Also contains code for mpd and spotify music bar .
 -  Used for Awesome Window Manager .

 # ToDo